fieldtrip/website/tutorial/preproc/denoising_opm.md

 {% include markup/end %}

 {% include markup/yellow %}
 Note: Some of the PCs may show smooth patterns, but they are not necessarily the first ordered PCs.
 For example, component 2 might be not a good candidate for SSP.
-This indicates that the quality of the (empty-room) recording may be insufficient to automatically capture the main noise components in the first few PCs.
+This indicates that the quality of the (emptyroom) recording may be insufficient to automatically capture the main noise components in the first few PCs.
 This is relevant for the algorithmic implementation of the SSP-algorithm below, which will remove the first 'N' spatial components from the data.
 {% include markup/end %}

-The previous analysis showed that the raw empty-room data might be too noisy to reliably identify the main noise components in the first 'N' PCs.
+The previous analysis showed that the raw emptyroom data might be too noisy to reliably identify the main noise components in the first 'N' PCs.
 Part of this may be caused by high variance noise characteristics, e.g. powerline related artifacts may be sensor specific.
 We can improve this by applying appropriate filters:

 ```matlab
 cfg = [];